Skip to content

 Running a DAST Scan

 Click the Scan button on any target row.
-The scan runs through these phases:
+The scan progresses through:

 ColumnDescription